Will Amazon’s HQ2 sink Seattle’s housing market?

 Amazon selects New York, Northern Virginia, for HQ2 expansion, reports say

-Read more about Amazon and its HQ2
+Read more about Amazon and its HQ2.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.